Search for

 DESCRIPTION:

-Following the failure of the Lockheed AH-56 Cheyenne, the US Army was forced to issue a new requirement for an advanced attack helicopter for anti-armor and ground support missions.
-The Army stressed high performance, survivability, and the use of sophisticated weapons and targeting systems to maximize impact on the battlefield.
 To meet these challenges, Hughes Helicopter (later purchased by McDonnell Douglas) designed a rugged tandem two-seat aircraft with powerful engines, advanced avionics, and armor protection over key portions of the vehicle able to absorb up to 23-mm fire.
 In addition to an armor-plated cockpit able to withstand 12.7-mm strikes, the AH-64 Apache was fitted with energy absorbing landing gear and a collapsible chain gun to maximize crew survivability in a crash.

 The Apache performed well in Panama and the 1991 Gulf War.
 Iraqi soldiers were so terrified of the helicopter that 10,000 troops once surrendered when three of them appeared.
 Due to these successes, the more advanced AH-64D was developed to further improve the design's capabilities.
 At the heart of the AH-64D is the Longbow fire control radar capable of detecting, locating, classifying, and prioritizing targets while minimizing the vehicle's exposure to detection by the enemy.
 With the radome mounted high above the main rotor, the Apache can hide behind natural terrain while scouting the battlefield before popping up to make precision strikes with its fire-and-forget weapons.